isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-07-10-post-the-forgotten-murals-of-paya-lebar-airport.md

 It was not an easy task assembling my father’s mural.
 He recalls going to a shipyard in Tanjong Rhu to supervise the Chinese workers who were bending the iron to create the figures of the dancers, and one of them telling him “Wah!
 Lu punya banyak susah!”, [“Wah!
 Your (design) is so difficult!”].

-My father’s mural depicts four types of Malaysian dance forms – represented by a pair of Indian dancers, a pair of Chinese *wayang* (opera) dancers, a traditional dancer from Sarawak and a pair of Mak Yong dancers from the state of Kelantan.
-(Mak Yong is a traditional form of dance-drama prevalent in the area.)
+My father’s mural depicts four types of Malaysian dance forms – represented by a pair of Indian dancers, a pair of Chinese *wayang* (opera) dancers, a traditional dancer from Sarawak and a pair of *mak yong* dancers from the state of Kelantan. (*mak yong* is a traditional form of dance-drama prevalent in the area.)

 My family has a personal connection to Kelantan as my father’s eldest sister had moved to the state with her husband in the mid-1940s, after the war.
 Over the years, my father would regularly visit my aunt up north.
-So the Mak Yong dancers were probably inspired by this link with Kelantan.
+So the *mak yong* dancers were probably inspired by this link with Kelantan.

 Bill’s mural of Singapore at night depicts the financial district in 1962 from the vantage point of the Singapore River.
 Blue, purple and green were the predominant colours.
 The mural shows landmarks such as the General Post Office Building (present-day Fullerton Hotel) and the Asia Insurance Building (now known as the Ascott Raffles Place) among other structures.
 Bill chose this scene because it was iconic, he told me.